MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/addons-api-reference.md

 <!-- ------------------------------ -->
-#### Versions of the REST API
+#### Versions of the Update REST API

-As of September 6, 2024, both v2 and v1 of this REST API are supported.
+As of September 6, 2024, both v1.1 and v1 of this Update REST API are supported.
 Later, v1 will no longer be supported.
 The date for ending v1 support is not yet finalized.

 <!-- ====================================================================== -->